 What you eat or do not eat significantly affects your body, including your skin.

-Experts suggest eating foods rich in essential acids such as fatty fish, avocados, and walnuts is important for maintaining skin health.
+Experts suggest eating foods rich in essential acids such as avocados, and walnuts is important for maintaining skin health.
 Also, including in your diet lots of filtered water, green foods, and citrus fruits help give your skin a good glow.

 4) Apply natural moisturizers for dry skin especially those with natural oils